FAQs

 What's the TLPI about flood risk?

 Our new risk-based flood mapping and policy for Logan has been prepared, but the process required to deliver our new planning scheme means it will be late 2026 before we can use it.
 Under Queensland's planning legislation Council can prepare a Temporary Local Planning Instrument (TLPI) to give effect to that policy sooner, so that it can be used immediately to reduce flood risk and build community resilience.
-The TLPI No. 1/2023 was approved by the Queensland Government and commenced on 30 October 2023.
-It allows the most up to date flood information that Council has, based on recently accepted flood studies (see our Flood page), to be made available to the community and used to improve awareness and inform decisions for planning and development.
+A TLPI No. 1/2023 was approved by the Queensland Government and commenced on 30 October 2023.
+A new TLPI No. 1/2024 was approved in December 2024 and commenced on 6 March 2025, refining policy based on feedback from the first TLPI and including more recently completed flood studies (see our Flood page).
+This allows the most up to date flood information that Council has to be made available to the community and used to improve awareness and inform decisions for planning and development.
 To learn more please visit our TLPI webpage.